cscart/docs/en/user_guide/manage_products/products/product_variations.rst

 #.
 In the Administration panel, go to **Products → Products** and find the variation you'd like to delete.
 There are multiple ways to find the variation:

-   * Find the configurable product, click on its name, and switch to the **Product variations** tab.
+   * Find the configurable product, click on its name, and switch to the **Variations** tab.

    * Find the product variation using the **Advanced search** link from the search menu on the right.
 You'll be able to search either for all variations, or for variations of specific products.